plutomi/plutomi/README.md

 $ cp .env.sample .env.production
 ```

 Once that's done, you can go back to the root and deploy using `scripts/deploy.sh <development|staging|production>`.

-After running the deploy script, most of your environment will be setup but you'll need to add a few records to your DNS provider.
-For a custom domain on the load balancer, make sure to [validate your ACM certificate](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html).
-For SES, your dashboard should look something like this with the records you need to add:

 ![SES DNS Records](./images/ses-setup.png)